vegaprotocol/specs/protocol/0002-STTL-settlement.md

 ### Network orders

 When a trader is distressed their position is closed out by the network placing an order to bring their position back to 0.
 This [network order](../protocol/0014-ORDT-order_types.md) will match against normal orders in the order book and will be part of a [mark-to-market settlement](./0003-MTMK-mark_to_market_settlement.md) action.
 As [the network user is a virtual user](./0017-PART-party.md#network-party) it does not have collateral accounts from which to provide or collect wins and loses.
 The [market insurance account](./0015-INSR-market_insurance_pool_collateral.md) is used in place of these.
 If a network order is settled as a win, the collateral will be transferred from the matched trader directly into the insurance account for the market.
-If the network order is a loss, the insurance pool will be used to pay the matched traders.
-[Loss socialisation](#loss-socialisation) is used if the insurance pool does not have enough collateral to cover the loss situation.
+If the network order is a loss, the market's insurance pool will be used to pay the matched traders.
+[Loss socialisation](#loss-socialisation) is used if the market's insurance pool does not have enough collateral to cover the loss situation.

 ## Settlement at instrument expiry